Treatment

 Strict mineral SPF daily.
 Barrier-supportive skincare (no fragrance, no menthol, no harsh exfoliants).
 Lukewarm water only.
 Trigger journal.
 LED maintenance.

-Why GTA patients choose Bar Beauty Aesthetics
+Why GTA patients choose Bar Beauty Medical

 Frequently asked questions